I am an Assistant Professor in the Economics Department at Yale University and a Faculty Research Fellow at the National Bureau of Economic Research.

 Oscar Health Insurance: What Lies Ahead for a Unicorn Insurance Entrant? with Leemore Dafny.
 Harvard Business School Case 319-025, August 2018 (Revised August 2019).

-Multidimensional Screening and Menu Design in Health Insurance Markets with Hector Chade, Amanda Starc, and Jeroen Swinkles [April 2023]
+Multidimensional Screening and Menu Design in Health Insurance Markets with Hector Chade, Amanda Starc, and Jeroen Swinkles [December 2023] [NBER Working Paper No. 30542] (Reject and resubmit at American Economic Review)

 TEACHING